Central Germany (cultural area): 19th century until World War II

 Until World War II, this area was seen as the middle of Germany due to it lying approximately midway between Aachen and Königsberg.
 The Middle German Chemical Triangle was the central region of the three main German industrial areas between the Ruhr and Upper Silesia.
 In 1929 the Free State of Prussia and the Holy See agreed in the Prussian Concordat to combine several Catholic dioceses to form the new Middle German Ecclesiastical Province, spreading over eastern Westphalia, northern Hesse, most of Thuringia, today's Saxony-Anhalt and small parts of Saxony.

 During the Yalta Conference it was suggested as part of the Roosevelt Plan to create a central German state which would have combined roughly the areas formerly covered by the Saxon states of central Germany.

-After 1945, when Germany lost its eastern territories, most of Middle Germany fell into the Soviet Zone of occupation, becoming Germany's new East, which is why the 1949-founded German Democratic Republic (GDR) is often referred to as East Germany.
+After 1945, when Germany lost its eastern territories, most of middle Germany fell into the Soviet Zone of occupation, becoming Germany's new east, which is why the 1949-founded German Democratic Republic (GDR) is often referred to as East Germany.

 For decades until Chancellor Willy Brandt started his Ostpolitik in 1969, official West German usage spoke of "Central Germany" to denote the German Democratic Republic.
 The term was used by both the Christian Democratic Union and the Social Democratic Party of Germany, and by a large number of West German residents who had been expelled from the eastern provinces, who held a wide range of political views.
-However, after the West German Federal government accepted the fixed eastern border with Poland in 1970, implying that parts of Poland were still "eastern Germany" was associated only with far-right and revanchist viewpoints.